Amazon FSx for Windows File Server Gets FedRAMP Compliance

 Amazon FSx for Windows File Server is a popular and reliable solution that enables developers and IT admins to use shared file storage for Windows applications running on AWS.
 It provides a wide range of data management capabilities at lower storage costs.
 Amazon FSx for Windows File Server delivers high throughput, full SMB support, data protection, automated backups, file access auditing, and more.
 Furthermore, there are no upfront costs or licensing fees.

-If you’re interested, you can visit the Amazon FSx for Windows File Server product page to learn about the cloud file storage service.
+If you’re interested, you can check out our How to Set Up Amazon FSx for Windows File Server guide on Petri to learn about the cloud file storage service.
 For more information on AWS compliance, we invite you to check out the Services in Scope page.

 More in Cloud Computing